Kate Middleton ‘Irritated’ That Meghan Markle Is Copying Her Signature Style?

 Kate Middleton’s conservative and regal style is known throughout the world, and now that Meghan Markle is dating Prince Harry, the fashion world has taken notice of everything the actress wears.
-Before she was the girlfriend of a Prince, Markle made bold fashion choices, often with a twist.
+Before she was the girlfriend of a prince, Markle made bold fashion choices, often with a twist.
 But now, she has seemed to tone things down to get in line with the royal dress code.
 Is Middleton irritated that Markle is copying her signature look?

 According to Gossip Cop, the reports that Middleton has a problem with what Markle is wearing are totally false, calling the bogus claim “rubbish.”
 Celeb Dirty Laundry, the site making the claims that Middleton doesn’t like Markle’s “copycat” style, did not back up the inaccurate story with a single piece of evidence or source to support its premise.